Australian Jobs 2021

 Technicians and Trades Workers undertake a variety of skilled manual tasks.
 They apply technical, trade or industry specific knowledge in construction, manufacturing, scientific, engineering and other activities.

 Technicians and Trades Workers has the second lowest percentage of female workers of any occupation group (16%).
-This is especially apparent for Automotive and Engineering Trades Workers, Construction Trades Workers, and Electrotechnology and Telecommunications Trades Workers.
-That said, some occupations have large shares of female workers, such as Veterinary Nurses (97%) and Hairdressers (85%).
+This is especially apparent for Automotive and Engineering Trades Workers, Construction Trades Workers, and Electrotechnology and Telecommunications Trades Workers with women representing less than 3% of these workforces.
+That said, some occupations have large shares of female workers, such as Veterinary Nurses (95%) and Hairdressers (81%).

 What qualifications and skills are needed?

 Around 60% of Technicians and Trades Workers hold a certificate III or higher vocational qualification, with apprenticeships and traineeships providing a key training pathway for many occupations in this group.

 Top employing occupations

 In which industries are Technicians and Trades Workers employed?

 Construction accounts for the largest share of these workers (32%), followed by Manufacturing (13%) and Other Services (which includes automotive repair and maintenance) (13%).

 With federal and state governments introducing or bringing forward infrastructure projects, the Construction industry (and therefore Technician and Trades Workers) will remain an important source of jobs for Australians now and into the future.